Staff and Board

 Sharyl brings her extensive experience in nonprofit fundraising and higher education administration to the Mount Tamalpais College development team.
 Prior to joining Mount Tamalpais College, she worked as a grant writing and project management consultant for a range of education and social service clients, raising over $40 million.
 She also worked for seven years at the WASC Senior College and University Commission, overseeing several key accreditation processes and making policy recommendations related to innovation and change in higher education.
 From 2009-2016, she taught English and communications classes for Mount Tamalpais College and also volunteered with San Quentin’s Alliance for Change.
 Sharyl earned a BA in English Literature from UC Santa Cruz and an MS in Community and Regional Development from UC Davis.

-Jody Lewen is the founder and executive director of Mount Tamalpais College.
+Jody Lewen is the founder and President of Mount Tamalpais College.

 Jody’s involvement dates back to 1999, when she started working as a volunteer.
 Over the years, she has served as a thought leader in the field of prison education, advocating for the values of high academic quality and inclusivity, as well as serving as a resource to policymakers, practitioners, academics, and the administrations at San Quentin State Prison and the California Department of Corrections and Rehabilitation.
 She was the 2006 recipient of the Peter E. Haas Public Service Award from the University of California, Berkeley, and a 2015 recipient of the James Irvine Foundation Leadership Award in recognition of her work to support higher education for incarcerated people in California.
 In 2016, the organization received the National Humanities Medal from President Barack Obama.